-- Financial disputes — Outsiders often don’t understand the value that divorcing spouses place on various assets.
+- Financial disputes: Outsiders often don’t understand the value that divorcing spouses place on various assets.
 Complex issues, such as the allocation of business shares or retirement accounts, can be mishandled without close personal attention.
-During the mediation process, I take into account each side’s priorities and encourage honest dialogue so that a mutually satisfactory conclusion can be reached.
+During the mediation process, I consider each side’s priorities and encourage honest dialogue so that a mutually satisfactory conclusion can be reached.

 Regardless of the stage you’re at in your divorce, or the particular points of disagreement, my firm can outline how mediation might benefit you and your spouse.